aiven/aiven-docs/docs/products/postgresql/howto/use-pgvector.md

 ## Enable pgvector

 Run the CREATE EXTENSION statement from a client such as psql connected to your service.
-This is needed for each database you want to perform the similarity search on.
+This is needed for each database to perform the similarity search on.

 1. [Connect to your Aiven for PostgreSQL service](/docs/products/postgresql/howto/list-code-samples) using, for example, the psql client (CLI).

-2. Connect to your database where you want to operate.
+1. Connect to your database.

     ```bash
     \c database-name
     ```

-3. Run the CREATE EXTENSION statement.
+1. Run the CREATE EXTENSION statement.

     ```bash
     CREATE EXTENSION vector;